checkedc/checkedc-clang/clang/docs/checkedc/Bounds-Widening-for-Null-Terminated-Arrays.md

 unconditional edge.
 So in this case we want the intersection (and hence the In set) to result in an empty set.

-So we initialize the In and Out sets of all blocks to `Top`, except the Entry block
+So we initialize the In and Out sets of all blocks to `Top`, except the Entry block.

 Thus, we have the following initial value for the Entry block:
 ```